Design Process

 Sketching a gameplay scenario to discuss with the lead designer and environment artists.

-A more detailed drawing can help fill in some gaps in terms of what game objects are.
+A more detailed drawing can help fill in some gaps in terms of what game objects are needed.

 Taking what I have learned from those early tests, I will start drawing out design ideas.
 This allows for fast iteration and early feedback.
 What moves forward from that process is grayed out and stand-in gameplay is established for systems that are not yet developed.
 This is usually when level design documents start to develop and can be shared for approval.
 At this stage, a full level can be built, iterated on, and approved for final artwork.